nanoframework/nf-interpreter/docs/build-instructions.md

 - TOOLCHAIN: the toolchain to use in the build.
 The default (and only option at this time) is GCC.
 - TOOLCHAIN_PREFIX: path to the install directory of the toolchain.
 E.g.: "E:/GNU_Tools_ARM_Embedded/5_4_2016q3".
 Mind the forward slash on the path for all platforms.
 - CMAKE_BUILD_TYPE: build type (Debug, Release, etc).
 The default is Release.
 - RTOS: specifies the RTOS to add to the image.
 If no source path is specified the source files will be downloaded from the respective repository.
-Current valid RTOSes are FreeRTOS (FREERTOS), mBed RTOS (MBEDRTOS), ChibiOS (CHIBIOS) and ARM RTX (RTXRTOS).
+Current valid RTOSes are FreeRTOS (FREERTOS), mbed OS (MBEDRTOS), ChibiOS (CHIBIOS) and ARM RTX (RTXRTOS).
 - FREERTOS_VERSION: specifies the FreeRTOS version to grab the source files.
 It has to match one of the official versions from the FreeRTOS repository.
 If none is specified it will download the 'trunk' version.
 This parameter is ignored if FREERTOS_SOURCE is specified.
 - FREERTOS_SOURCE: specifies the path for the location of the FreeRTOS source code.
 If this parameter is specified the code on that path will be used and no download is performed.
 For this parameter to be valid RTOS must be specified with FREERTOS option.
 - MBED_SOURCE: specifies the path for the location of the mBed source code.
 If this parameter is specified the code on that path will be used and no download is performed.
 For this parameter to be valid RTOS parameter must be specified with MBEDRTOS option.